Eurasian goshawk: Interspecies predatory relationships

 Competition for Eurasian goshawks can also come from mammalian carnivores.
 Martens, and to a lesser extent other weasels, are presumably one of their more major competitors as their diet often consists of similar prey primarily during spring and summer, tree squirrels and woodland birds, but little has been studied in terms of how the two types of predator affect each other.
 Most recorded interactions have been predatory, as the goshawk has been recorded preying on a dozen species, mainly mustelids.
 Carnivoran prey include weasels (Mustela nivalis), stoats (Mustela erminea), and larger predators such as European mink (Mustela lutreola), European polecat (Mustela putorius), feral American mink (Neogale vison), and martens (Martes spp.).
 Domestic carnivores are taken on scarce occasion, including dogs (Canis familiaris) and cats (Felis catus), predominately young specimens but the remain of an adult cat was found in a goshawk nest.
 Eurasian goshawks have also been recorded as feeding on much bigger predators such as the red fox (Vulpes vulpes) and raccoon dog (Nyctereutes procyonoides), but it is not clear whether these were actual kills, as many may be encountered as already dead carrion.
-The red fox is a clear competitor for resources with northern goshawks.
+The red fox is a clear competitor for resources with Eurasian goshawks.
 It was found in Norway that goshawk numbers were higher when voles were at peak numbers, not due to voles as a food source but because foxes were more likely to eat the rodents and ignore grouse, whereas during low vole numbers the foxes are more likely to compete with goshawks over grouse as prey.
-A decrease of the fox population of Norway due to sarcoptic mange was found result in an increase of grouse numbers and, in turn, northern goshawks.
+A decrease of the fox population of Norway due to sarcoptic mange was found result in an increase of grouse numbers and, in turn, Eurasian goshawks.
 In some areas, red foxes have been found to steal up to half of the goshawks' kills.

-Unlike the predators at the top of the avian food chain such as eagles and the largest owls, which are rarely endangered by predation as adults, the northern goshawk is itself susceptible to a fairly extensive range of predators.
-The most deadly are likely to be the Eurasian eagle owl which not only predates goshawks of any age and at any season but also opportunistically take over their prior nests as their own nesting site.
+Unlike the predators at the top of the avian food chain such as eagles and the largest owls, which are rarely endangered by predation as adults, the Eurasian goshawk is itself susceptible to a fairly extensive range of predators.
+The most deadly are likely to be the Eurasian eagle-owl which not only predates goshawks of any age and at any season but also opportunistically take over their prior nests as their own nesting site.
 In Schleswig-Holstein, 59% of reintroduced eagle-owls used nests built by goshawks and no goshawk pairs could nest successfully within 500 m of an active eagle-owl nest.
 18% of nest failures here positively were attributed to eagle-owl predation, with another 8% likely due to eagle-owls.
 Other larger raptorial birds can threaten them.
 Other avian predators known to have successfully preyed on goshawks including adults (usually in singular cases) include white-tailed eagle (Haliaeetus albicilla), Bonelli's eagle (Aquila fasciata), eastern imperial eagle (Aquila heliaca), snowy owl (Bubo scandiacus), and Ural owl (Strix uralensis).